 As an educator Leonardo has participated in various music camps, lectures and workshops around the United States and Brazil.
 In the US most notably with Dave Pietro’s group Embrace during the ensemble’s numerous tours around the country.
 Workshops were held in the following sites: University of Louisville, Indiana University, University of Wisconsin – La Crosse, Whitewater & Platteville, South Holland Suburban College, University of Illinois, Millikin University, Cleveland State University, Youngstown State University, Penn State – Erie and Mansfield University.

-Mr. Cioglia graduated from Berklee College of Music in Professional Music (1996) and attained a Master’s degree from Emerson College in Boston in the area of Visual and Media Arts (2000).
-A restless student of life and the arts, he is currently pursuing his second master's degree this time at New York University’s Jazz Studies Department with emphasis in composition.
+Mr. Cioglia graduated from Berklee College of Music in Professional Music (1996) and attained a Master’s degree from Emerson College in Boston in the area of Visual and Media Arts (2000) as well as from New York University in Jazz Studies with emphasis in theory & composition (2014).
+A restless student of life and the arts, he is constantly pursuing new ways to foment his curiosities.

 Leonardo E. M. Cioglia is a talent that breaks boundaries with his music representing Brazilian art and culture around the world.